Professor of Comparative Democratic Institutions, Nuffield College, Director of Graduate Students Professional Training

 Associate Professor of Quantitative Methods in Comparative Government, Director of the Oxford Q-Step Centre, Fellow of Nuffield College

-University Lecturer in Brazilian Studies, St Antonys College
+Professor of Latin American Politics and University Lecturer in Brazilian Studies, St Antonys College

 Professor of Comparative Politics and Tutorial Fellow (St Hilda's College)

 New research from Dr Robin Harding suggests that electoral competition in Africa benefits rural communities over urban ones. read more